wonderchemist/IPv4byInterface/README.md

 # IPv4byInterface
-Look up IPv4 address by network interface (MacOS/Linux)
+Example code on how to look up a computer's IPv4 address by network interface (MacOS/Linux).